Pyrofoux/Drowsy/README.md

 A Bitsy game generator, featuring  :
  - a GAN to generate avatars
- - a state-of-the-art Discriminator Network / Genetic Generator coupling to generate rooms
+ - a whole new Discriminator Network / Genetic Generator coupling to generate rooms

  The AI generated game is available to [play here](https://pyrofoux.github.io/Drowsy/).